ChinmaiMod/staffinghrms/VERCEL_ENV_VARIABLES.md

 ## Optional Environment Variables

-### Email Configuration (Optional but Recommended)
+### Email Configuration (System Defaults - Fallback Only)
-These are used for sending emails via Resend API:
+**Important:** Resend API keys are stored in the Supabase database table `business_resend_api_keys` and retrieved dynamically based on the selected business/domain.
+These environment variables are only used as **fallback defaults** when no business-specific configuration exists.

 ```env
 VITE_RESEND_API_KEY=re_xxxxxxxxxxxxx